 Below, find out about the gaps between what employers offer and what prospective employees want — and the big opportunities available to growing businesses.

 Health benefits are usually the most expected and desired type of benefit surveyed employees cited when accepting a job offer.
 88% of respondents said the quality and options of health benefits were important.
-However, only 41% of employers offer health insurance as part of their benefits package.
+However, only 41% of employers surveyed offer health insurance as part of their benefits package.

-Between the Affordable Care Act and an increasingly competitive talent market, health benefits are a clear and competitive way to recruit the best talent out there.
+Health benefits are a clear and competitive way to recruit the best talent out there.
 And for small businesses that are struggling to find access to affordable benefits, services like a Professional Employer Organization (PEO) can help.